ifatro/purePursuit/README.md

 from  road analysis to generation of the wheel command.
 The carTrack class main function calcWheelAngCmd(Coord *) receives the following inputs:

-	1. pathinCarCoord- required coordinate point in the car coordinate system of the lookahead point
+	1. pathinCarCoord- required coordinate point in the car coordinate system of the lookahead point.

-	2. lookAheadRange - lookahead range
+	2. lookAheadRange - lookahead range.

 	3. carLength - car length parameter according to the kinematic bicycle model is set in the config.h file.

 and calculates:

 	1. TurnRadius - the turn radius required to reach the lookahead point.

 	2. WheelAngCmd - the required wheel angle  command.